If you’ve never tried to spatchcock a chicken but have heard great things about it, and want to know how to do it, this is the guide for you!

 To serve, you can take a sharp chef’s knife and separate the cuts of chicken: leg, thigh, breast, and wings.

-If these instructions on how to spatchcock a chicken seem easy, well that’s because it is and we hope you come away from this article deciding to your hand at it.
+If these instructions on how to spatchcock a chicken seem easy, well that’s because it is.
+And we hope you come away from this article deciding to try your hand at it.

 If you’ve already mastered this technique, leave us a comment below telling us any tips, tricks or recipes for making spatchcock chicken.
 Or if you attempt it for the first time after reading this, let us know how it goes, good or bad.

 As always, if you’ve enjoyed what we had to say and think it can be useful to someone else, please share this article with your friends!

 Will this work with a medium size turkey, 12 lbs, on a wood fired smoker?

 If you can fit the bird on the smoker after spatchcocking — I mean, if your grill space is large enough — then yes, sure.
 It’s a technique that works with anything really.
 I often butterfly lamb legs, sometimes chicken breasts (and more besides) in order to reduce their cooking time, or to even out thicknesses across meat to have a more even cook.